Ennenno Janmala Bandham

 Ennenno Janmala Bandham is an Indian Telugu language romantic drama television series that aired on Star Maa from 18 October 2021 to 1 September 2023.
 It is an official remake of the Hindi-language television series Yeh Hai Mohabbatein.
 Produced by Kodali Swati, it stars Niranjan BS, Nainika in lead roles as Yashodhar, Vedhaswini and Khushi, respectively.

+Plot

 The story revolves around Yashodhar "Yash" and his next-door neighbor Dr. Vedhaswini "Vedha", a pediatrician who adores children but faces infertility due to a medical condition.
 Yash and Vedha clash due to their inflated egos.
 Yash's troubled past has caused him to lose faith in love and relationships, while Vedha maintains an optimistic outlook on life.
 Yash and Vedha have contrasting personalities and struggle to find common ground on any issue.
 Both have strong beliefs and are hesitant to compromise easily.
 However, this unique combination of passionate and composed temperaments leads them to gradually fall in love as Yash's perception of the world transforms through Vedha, and Vedha starts to see the real Yash.
 Their paths converge through Yash's child from his ex-wife, Khushi.